10 Things To Do in Butte

 1. Trolley Tour

 Rule number one of any good city trip is to take a tour.
 That way, you have a bit of a sense of the place, you know a bit of its story, and you have a ready-made list of “I need to check that out” places.
-The Butte Trolley, which runs daily during the summer does all that and more.
-Hosted by a local history expert, the two hour tour introduces riders to many of the locales that feature later on this list.
-Much as I love a good walking tour, I especially appreciate the trolley aspect of the trolley tour – the streets ofUptown Butte tend to run straight up and down, which I suppose is what happens when you make a city on the Continental Divide.
-Bonus – the Trolley Tour makes a special stop at Butte’s notorious Berkley Pit.
+The Butte Trolley, which runs daily during the summer, does all that and more.
+Hosted by a local history expert, the two-hour tour introduces riders to many of the locales that will be featured later on this list, including the notorious Berkley Pit.
+This tour earns bonus points in our book, since it’s actually in a trolley, and the streets of Uptown Butte tend to run straight up and down, which is perhaps what happens when a city is built on the Continental Divide.

 2. World Museum of Mining